jtipton2/LinuxHPC/README.md

 My notes are structured as follows:

 ## [Spack](Spack.md)
---> Notes about using Spack to setup linux environments with specific software combinations, especially compilers.
+_Notes about using Spack to setup linux environments with specific software combinations, especially compilers._

 ## [Sierra_GCC_OpenMPI](Sierra_GCC_OpenMPI.md)
---> Notes about testing a GCC/OpenMPI environment, compiling Sierra, and running on Slurm.
+_Notes about testing a GCC/OpenMPI environment, compiling Sierra, and running on Slurm._

 ## [Sierra_Intel_oneAPI](Sierra_Intel_oneAPI.md)
---> Notes about testing an Intel oneAPI environment, compiling Sierra, and running on Slurm.
+_Notes about testing an Intel oneAPI environment, compiling Sierra, and running on Slurm._